samuelweiler/bulk-rr/README.md

    generic TYPE mechanism.

-   Domain Name Pattern is represented as a fully qualified domain name as per [RFC1035] Section 5.1 rules for encoding special and non- printing characters.
+   Domain Name Pattern is represented as a fully qualified domain name as per [RFC1035] Section 5.1 rules for encoding whitespace and other special characters.

    Replacement Pattern is represented by the standard <character-string>
-   rules for master files as per [RFC1035] section 5.1.
+   text rules for master files as per [RFC1035] section 5.1.

    It is suggested that lines longer than 80 characters be wrapped with parenthetical line continuation, per [RFC1035] Section 5.1, starting